ForstaLabs/forsta-messenger-client/docs/tutorials/02_ephemeral_user.md

-Please see the Hello World Tutorial for initial setup of the Forsta Messenger Client.
+Please see the [Hello World Tutorial]{@tutorial 01_hello_world} for initial setup of the Forsta Messenger Client.
 Complete code for this tutorial is available at:
 {@link https://github.com/ForstaLabs/forsta-messenger-client/tree/master/examples/ephemeral}

 The Forsta Messenger Client can be used with two different types of users: